IoannisNasios/sentinel-landslide-cls/README.md

 <br />

-**High Level solution description.** The solution is based on the ensemble of 9 classification models predictions.
-Each one of these predictions is a simple average of all possible flips (TTA=4) of every fold (5 folds).
-At post processing, a threshold equal to 0.49 is applied to turn probabilities to binary estimations based on OOF.
+**High Level solution description.** The final solution is an ensemble of predictions from nine classification models, comprising seven neural networks (NNs) and two gradient boosting models (GBMs).
+At post processing, a threshold equal to 0.49 is applied to turn probabilities to binary estimations based on OOF score.

 <br />